OpenTTD/OpenSFX/docs/readme.txt

 OpenSFX is licensed under the Creative Commons Sampling Plus 1.0 License.
 You can find the full text in license.txt.

+This license has been chosen as the majority all of the original samples are licensed under the Creative Commons Sampling Plus 1.0 License with the exception of a single original sample under public domain.
+If you are interested in this package having a more free license, i.e. a license that is deemed free by Debian, Fedora and the other Linux distributions, you have to either contact the original authors and ask them to relicense them or redo the samples that are licensed more free.

 2.0) Installing
 ==== ==========